mrpaulphan/idm250/instructor_materials/assignments/midterm.md

 Convert your designs into a fully functional responsive static site.
 Place your static site inside a folder on your server called `static`.
 Your url should look like `https://yourdomain.com/idm250/static/`.
 All template pages are required as well as any other pages you want to include into your final project.

 ## Not Required
-The only feature on your site that should not work is the search functionality.
+- Sidebar/widget section should be coded out but does not have to function/link to any page.
+- Search functionality does not need to work.

 All link should work, content is real, and images should be high quality.
 All post can link to the same `single` (post detail) page template.
 No need to make a different page for every post.
 For example, if you have 8 projects listed, you can link them to 1 single project detail page.

 ## Github Release
 Make sure your theme has been pushed to your repository.
 Once you've done that, you will need to create a release for this.